sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git/index.md

 Generate some files for your project and add content to one as a starting point:

 touch index.html style.css script.js
-echo "Hello Site Bay!" >> index.html
+echo "Hello SiteBay!" >> index.html

 Check Your Repository Status: